Camp David. Christian

 Camping, Harold.
 Harold

 Radio.
-He teaches that all churches are wrong and must be abandoned.
+He taught that all churches are wrong and must be abandoned.

 In 1992 he published a book predicting the end of the world would very